luludak/SeQTO/README.md

 ![Visual](https://github.com/luludak/SeQTO/blob/main/results/visual/d111689907c06eea7c82e4833ddef758da6453b9d4cf60b7e99ca05c7cbd9c12_efficientnet-lite4-11_upd_tvm_static_out_new.jpg)

 ## Installation
 Install necessary packages using `pip`, by doing `pip install -r requirements.txt`.
+Important: the system is tested using `Python 3.10`, which is the recommended version.
 If you want to run your model in TVM, you will need to compile TVM passing the necessary flags for the backend required (e.g., OpenCL).
 More instructions can be found [here](https://tvm.apache.org/docs/install/from_source.html).
 In addition, if you want to run on Android devices, follow the [TVM tutorial](https://tvm.apache.org/docs//v0.15.0/how_to/deploy_models/deploy_model_on_android.html) for that purpose.